bbc/tams/docs/appnotes/0008-timestamps-in-TAMS.md

 This has the effect of eliminating phase offsets and timing jitter.
 Once timestamps have been regularised in this way subsequent conversions between high-resolution time and media units are reversible.
 Of course, if tracking phase difference and/or jitter are important for your use case the timestamps should be stored unadulterated and they can be regularised locally where necessary.

+### Timestamp representation

+A Timestamp is represented in the TAMS API using a string with this structure: `{sign?}{seconds}:{nanoseconds}`.
+An optional sign followed by the number of seconds, colon and the number of nanoseconds.

+TAMS Implementations may choose to store Timestamps using different representations.
+For example:

+* Using the same string format as the TAMS API.
+* A C / C++ implementation may use a struct containing a `bool`, `uint64_t` and `uint32_t` to represent the components of the Timestamp with the 80-bit range supported by PTP.
+* A Python implementation may use an `int` to represent the full value in nanoseconds.
+* A Postgres database may use `NUMERIC` type to represent the full value in nanoseconds.
+* Using a different string format that allows lexical ordering, e.g. pad the `{seconds}` and `{nanoseconds}` in the string with zeros.
+* Using a floating point number.
+Implementations need to ensure that the number has sufficient resolution and doesn't introduce additional rounding errors in calculations.
+* Using a date-time representation.
+Implementations need to ensure that the date-time has sufficient (nanosecond) resolution and handle leap seconds if necessary to allow lossless conversion back to Timestamps.

+User interfaces for TAMS deployments and associated services may present Timestamps in different formats to the user.
+For example:

+* In the format specified for the TAMS API
+* As a ISO 8601 Timestamp
+* As a SMPTE timecode
+* As a rounded number of seconds or minutes

+The UI design would need to decide which representation is most appropriate for the user and ensure it has the necessary accuracy required for the application.

+### TimeRange representation

+A TimeRange is represented in the TAMS API using a string with this general structure: `{start inclusivity}{start timestamp}_{end timestamp}{end inclusivity}`.

+The components of the TimeRange representation are as follows:

+* A pair of start and end Timestamps, which can be omitted.
+Omitting the start Timestamp indicates that the TimeRange extends to negative infinity.
+Omitting the end Timestamp indicates that the TimeRange extends to positive infinity.
+* The start and end Timestamps can be negative.
+* Markers indicate whether the Timestamp in the TimeRange is inclusive or exclusive.
+A `[` or `]` indicates that the bound is inclusive, and a `(` or `)` indicates that the bound is exclusive.
+* The marker is ignored and should normally be omitted when omitting the Timestamp.
+An implementation needs to handle both cases where markers are and aren't omitted.
+* An empty TimeRange should be represented using `()` rather than an empty string.
+Adding the exclusive markers makes it clearer that it is a TimeRange.
+* An eternal TimeRange shoule be represented as `_`, omitting the markers.
+* A TimeRange may consist of a single Timestamp, either with inclusive markers or no markers.
+Markers should be included for a single Timestamp to makes it clear that it is a TimeRange.
+* A TimeRange should be treated as an empty TimeRange by implementations if the end is before the start, or the start and end are equal and either has an exclusive marker.

+Some examples:

+* `[0:0_10:0)` represents 10 seconds of media starting at Timestamp `0:0` and ending before `10:0`.
+* `(5:0_` represents a Timerange starting after `5:0` and to eternity.
+* `[1694429247:0_1694429248:0)` is a 1 second TAI timerange starting at 2023-09-11T10:46:50.0Z UTC.
+* `[10:0]` is a TimeRange consisting of a single Timestamp `10:0`.
+* `_` is an eternal TimeRange.
+* `()` is an empty TimeRange.

+The TimeRange representation broadly follows the same approach and considerations as the [Timestamp representation](#timestamp-representation).
+TAMS Implementations may choose to store TimeRanges using different representations.
+User interfaces may present TimeRanges in different formats to the user.

+### Python library

+An [open-source mediatimestamp Python library](https://github.com/bbc/rd-apmm-python-lib-mediatimestamp) is available for handling Timestamps and TimeRanges and conversion routines.